2015 Macedonian protests

 In May 2015, protests occurred in Skopje, Republic of Macedonia, against the incumbent Prime Minister Nikola Gruevski and his government.
 Protests began following charges being brought up against Zoran Zaev, the Social Democratic opposition leader, who responded by alleging that Gruevski had 20,000 Macedonian officials and other figures wiretapped, and covered up the murder of a young man by a police officer in 2011.
 A protest with up to 2,000 attendees occurred on May 5, seeing clashes between activists and police.

 Several ministers, including the interior minister, resigned during the protests.
 Gruevski himself refused to step down, saying on May 16 that "if I back down it would be a cowardly move.
 I’ll face down the attacks.”

 Protests continued through the month, and a large gathering of anti-government protestors was held in Skopje on May 17.
 The number of protesters that turned up on Sunday, May 17 is estimated in the tens of thousands (40,000+).
 Zaev claimed that the number of attendees at the rally on Sunday was more than 100,000 (between 100,000 and 120,000).
 On May 18, a large pro-government rally occurred of Gruevski's supporters, said to be in the tens of thousands.
 Estimates put pro-government supporters at around 30,000.
 On May 19, Gruevski and Zaev met for talks, with several members of the European Parliament also present, in Strasbourg.
 The negotiations lasted for twelve hours but resulted in no agreements.
-On his return flight to Macedonia, Gruevski's plane made an emergency landing in Zurich after decompression in the air occurred.
+On his return flight to Macedonia, Gruevski's plane made an emergency landing in Zürich after decompression in the air occurred.